Governikus/SDG-shared-commons/README.md

 # SDG Shared Commons

-This repository contains the shared common components to implement the SDG (Single Digital Gateway) components.
+This repository contains the shared common components to implement the SDG (Single Digital Gateway) connecting components.
-That includes components for an SDG Connector as a component to perform eDelivery exchanges using AS4 as well as supporting components that might be used by Intermediary Platforms (IPs).
+That includes components for an SDG Connector (AP) as a component to perform eDelivery exchanges using AS4 as well as supporting components that might be used by Intermediary Platforms (IPs).

 ## License